klymenkoserhii/localstack-wisetack-samples/README.md

 Template Language (VTL) engine to process body mapping templates for the integration request and integration response.
 The settings can be easily exported as Swagger specification.

-Unfortunately, mapping templates created to work with AWS cloud do not work with LocalStack.
+Unfortunately, mapping templates created to work with AWS Cloud do not work with LocalStack.

 #### 2.1 Request Mapping Template Discrepancies.